 Concrete contains an alkaline environment that provides some protection against corrosion.
 The steel inside the concrete that is used for reinforcement will react with the concrete and form film that protects the steel.

-This is where salt water works against that process.
+This is where salt water has a corrosive impact.
 The chloride and sulfate ions will weaken that film as the water soaks into the concrete.
 Once the film is breached, then the corrosion process begins to work on the steel itself.

 Have you ever seen rust stains coming out of concrete?
 Usually these stains appear around a small fissure or crack.
 The fissure or crack would have been the most likely place for the salt water to enter.